-The internet is full of presention tips focused on helping professionals to get rid of bad habits yet in our experience at Mindful Presenter many of them overlook the presenters greatest enemy, ‘waffling’.
+The internet is full of presentation tips focused on helping professionals to get rid of bad habits.
+Many of them overlook one of the most damaging, ‘waffling’.

-If it’s a personal torment of yours then here’s what we suggest you do to speak with clarity and purpose; the opposite of waffling.
+If it’s a personal torment of yours then here’s what we suggest you do to speak with clarity and purpose

-Most presenters begin to craft their presentations with the question ‘What am I going to say?’
+A great number of presenters begin with the question, ‘What am I going to say?’

 That’s always the wrong first question!

 A far more effective starting point is to ask yourself, ‘ Why am I speaking and what result do I and my audience really want from this presentation?’